Developer/Products/to-markdown

 stable

-A versatile, TypeScript-first utility for converting PDF, DOCX, HTML, Excel, CSV, and more into clean Markdown — ready for RAG pipelines and LLM context windows.
+A TypeScript-first utility that converts 20+ formats — PDF, DOCX, PPTX, XLSX/CSV, HTML, Jupyter notebooks, ZIP archives, RSS/Atom, images, and audio — into clean Markdown, ready for RAG pipelines and LLM context windows.

 License · MITTypeScript · 100%Audience · Anyone building aFits · RAG ingestion